Welcome! We’re glad you’re here. You are part of a vibrant group of communicators around campus who are vital to telling the university’s story well.

 - The Data Digest goes in-depth on key numbers about the university’s students, staff, faculty and budget.

-- Blank’s Slate provides the first-look at the chancellor’s priorities and initiatives.
+- Blank’s Slate provides the latest on Chancellor Rebecca Blank’s priorities and initiatives.

 Stay up to date on campus news

-You can subscribe to the university’s press releases at this site, which is a great way to stay informed about campus in between issues of Inside UW.
-Our office serves as the primary clearinghouse for sharing campus stories with the wider world, so be sure to let your University Communications liaison know about good stories coming from your corner of campus.
+You can subscribe to the university’s press releases here, which is a great way to stay informed about campus in between issues of Inside UW.
+Our office serves as the primary clearinghouse for sharing campus stories with the wider world; be sure to let your University Communications liaison know about good stories coming from your corner of campus.